sadhana-r/exvivoMTLsegmentation_docker/README.md

      docker pull sadhanaravikumar/9.4exvivomtlseg:v1.0

 `v1.0` only segments the MTL region within the scan.
-If interested in segmenting all the tissue in the scan, pull `sadhanaravikumar/9.4exvivomtlseg:full` instead.
+If interested in segmenting the entire scan, pull `sadhanaravikumar/9.4exvivomtlseg:full` instead.

 ## Step 2: Pre-process and prepare the data (Optional)